G-7 leaders agree on vaccines, China and taxing corporations

 Despite Johnson's call to "vaccinate the world" by the end of 2022 the promise of 1 billion doses for vaccine-hungry countries — coming both directly and through the international COVAX program — falls far short of the 11 billion doses the World Health Organization said is needed to vaccinate at least 70% of the world’s population and truly end the pandemic.

-Half of the billion dose pledge is coming from the United States and 100 million from Britain.
+Half of the billion-dose pledge is coming from the United States and 100 million from Britain.
+Canada said it also would give 100 million doses, and France pledged 60 million.

+The vaccines are due to be delivered by the end of 2022, but Biden said the leaders were clear that the commitments they made to donate doses wouldn’t be the end.

+The U.S. president said getting shots into arms around the world was a “gigantic, logistical effort” and the goal may not be achieved until 2023.

 The G-7 also backed a minimum tax of at least 15% on large multinational companies to stop corporations from using tax havens to avoid taxes.